daler/pybedtools/docs/source/topical-random.rst

 results in reasonable time.
 In practice, you would either supply your own dictionary or use a string assembly name (e.g., `'hg19'`, `'mm9'`, `'dm3'`, etc).
-The genome-handling code will find the chromsizes we've set, so there's no need to tell `shuffleBed` which genome file to use each time.
+The genome-handling code will find the chromsizes we've set, so there's no need to tell `bedtools shuffle` which genome file to use each time.

 .. doctest::